 \subsection{Bilinear network autoregression model}

+The bilinear network autoregression model provides a framework for understanding how interactions between actors in a network can be modeled over time \citep{minhas:etal:2016}.
+In this paper, we extend this framework by presenting the Social Influence Regression (SIR) model, which not only offers a novel method to explain the factors driving the influence parameters in the bilinear autoregression model but also introduces a more efficient estimation scheme.
+Our iterative block coordinate descent method dramatically accelerates the estimation process compared to the Bayesian approach originally used in the bilinear autoregression framework, making it much faster and more scalable for large networks.

-Many studies examine the flows or linkages among actors, such as whether two countries are in a conflict with one another.
-Data from such studies can be thought of relational data which is often represented in the form of a matrix as shown in Figure~\ref{fig:matrix}.
-This matrix $n \times n$ where $n$ denotes the number of actors in the network.
-The off-diagonals of represent the interaction that took place between two actors, so $y_{ij}$ represents an interaction that took place between actors $i$ and $j$.
-In the case of undirected data, this may simply be an indicator that $i$ and $j$ are allied to one another.
-For directed data, the rows designate the senders of a particular action and the columns the receiver, so the $y_{ij}$ entry would represent an action sent from $i \rightarrow j$.
-The diagonals are typically undefined indicating that actors do not interact with themselves.
+Many studies examine the flows or linkages among actors, such as whether two countries are in conflict with one another.
+These interactions are often represented as a matrix, as shown in Figure~\ref{fig:matrix}.
+This matrix is $n \times n$, where $n$ denotes the number of actors in the network.
+The off-diagonal elements $y_{ij}$ represent the interaction between actors $i$ and $j$.
+In undirected data, $y_{ij}$ may indicate, for example, whether $i$ and $j$ are allied.
+In directed data, the rows represent senders and the columns represent receivers, so $y_{ij}$ would indicate an action sent from $i$ to $j$.
+The diagonal elements are typically undefined, indicating that actors do not interact with themselves.

-Figure~\ref{fig:matrix} represents the interactions that take place between actors for a snapshot in time.
-In many fields, such as international relations, a single cross-section of data is insufficient, and we observe a time series of interactions between countries.
-Extending network approaches to studying longitudinal networks has become a topic of recent attention \citep{snijders:2014,krivitsky:handcock:2014,sewell:chen:2015,schein:etal:2015}.
-To represent longitudinal network structures, we begin by binding adjacency matrices into an array (see Figure~\ref{fig:tensViz}).
-Specifically, let $Y = \{Y_t:t=1,\ldots, T\}$ be a time series of sociomatrices of relational data where $T$ represents the number of time points, and the dimensions of this object are $n\times n\times T$.
-Estimating models on structures such as these is the focus of the bilinear autoregression model.
-The basis of this approach is a first-order vector autoregression model in which we regress the network at one point in time on its lag.
-The parameters that captures the relationship between them are a pair of matrices that capture sender and receiver dependence patterns for each pair.
+Figure~\ref{fig:matrix} captures interactions between actors at a single point in time.
+However, interactions are often observed over a series of time points.
+To represent longitudinal network data, we stack these adjacency matrices into an array, as shown in Figure~\ref{fig:tensViz}.
+Specifically, let $Y = \{Y_t : t = 1, \ldots, T\}$ be a time series of relational data, where $T$ represents the number of time points.
+The resulting array has dimensions $n \times n \times T$.
+The bilinear autoregression model is designed to estimate dependencies in such structures by regressing the network at one time point on its lag.
+The relationship between these time points is captured by a pair of matrices that reflect sender and receiver dependence patterns for each dyad.

-More concretely, a generalized bilinear autoregression model for $Y$ is given:
+A generalized bilinear autoregression model for $Y$ is given by: